daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 This lab maps to the following Learn content:

 - Learning Path: Describe the capabilities of Microsoft Entra
-- Module: Describe access management capabilities of Microsoft Entra ID
+- Module: Describe access management capabilities of Microsoft Entra
 - Unit: Describe Conditional Access

 ## Lab scenario